ddc-java-17/teamle-Tarlet1/docs/current-state.md

 > Sport and league selection have a bug that sometimes won't allow you to select a certain sport or league, must go select another sport or league and then go back to the desired league or sport to have it set as preference.

+> Sport and league preferences are reset to having nothing selected when phone is rotated.

+> Auto complete text view covers whole screen when phone is rotated during gameplay.

 > Certain teams do not have a primary team color attribute set in the API, so during game the primary team color column for those teams return empty when those teams are used for a guess.

 > The primary team color returns a written out "#000000" format of the color, not a literal color for you to see.
 Would play better if game returned a literal color.